umarhassan-mitodl/11.701-fall-2003/content/pages/readings.md

 Olowu, Dele, and Paul Smoke.
 "Determinants of Success in African Local Governments: an Overview." _Public Administration and Development_ 12 (1992): 1-17.

 Smoke, Paul.
 "Decentralisation in Africa: Goals, Dimensions, Myths, and Challenges."
-In "Decentralisation and Local Governance in Africa," Special issue of _Public Administration and Development_ 23, no. 1, guest editor: Paul Smoke, 2003, pp. 7-16. ([InterScience](http://www3.interscience.wiley.com/cgi-bin/issuetoc?ID=102529087))
+In "Decentralisation and Local Governance in Africa," Special issue of _Public Administration and Development_ 23, no. 1, guest editor: Paul Smoke, 2003, pp. 7-16. ({{% resource_link "0783019d-1bb8-4437-9413-f20468e70071" "InterScience" %}})

 Baiocchi, Gianpaolo. _Radicals in Power: The Workers' Party and Experiments in Urban Democracy in Brazil_.
 New York and London: Palgrave, 2003.
 Preface, Chapters 1 and 11 (pp. 12-48, 310-337).